Soccer-Argentina's World Cup winners arrive home to hero's welcome | Sports-Games

 The players, wearing their gold winners' medals around their necks and taking turns to hold the World Cup trophy aloft, waved at fans from an open-top bus as the lights from thousands of mobile phones sparkled and flags fluttered in the crowd.
 Joyous fans sang to the beat of a drum and fireworks lit up the sky as the bus slowly wound its way through the crowd.

+Local media estimated that there were already more than 100,000 people waiting for the players at the Obeliso by mid-morning, with more crowds joining from streets on all sides.
+Thousands had tracked the plane, the state airline Aerolineas Argentinas AR1915, all the way from Doha and a stop-off in Rome.

-Argentina beat France 4-2 on penalties after a scintilaing 3-3 draw, with Messi scoring twice France's Kylian Mbappe netting three times.
-Messi, 35, announced that the final would be his last match in the World Cup though he intends to play a few more games for the national side.
+Argentina beat France 4-2 on penalties after a scintillating 3-3 draw, with Messi scoring twice and France's Kylian Mbappe netting three times.
+Messi, 35, said the final would be his last match in the World Cup, though he intends to play a few more games for the national side.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)